D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Methodology

 \subsubsection{DEFAME}

 DEFAME is a retrieval-based fact-checking pipeline built around an MLLM backbone and a set of search tools \cite{braun2024defame}.
 It accepts multimodal inputs and produces:

-\begin{itemize} \item a verdict in $\{\text{supported}, \text{refuted}, \text{not-enough-information (NEI)}\}$ (default verdicts); \item a structured, human-readable report that records retrieved evidence, intermediate reasoning, and the final decision. \end{itemize}
+\begin{itemize} \item a verdict in $\{\text{supported}, \text{refuted},$\\ $\text{not-enough-information (NEI)}\}$ (default verdicts); \item a structured, human-readable report that records retrieved evidence, intermediate reasoning, and the final decision. \end{itemize}

 DEFAME can be configured with different web and image search providers.
-In our experiments, we follow the original design and distinguish between free-tool configurations (for example DuckDuckGo search) and enhanced configurations that use Google and dedicated image search where available \cite{braun2024defame}.
+In our experiments, we follow one of the original designs with a free MLLM and paid tools such as Google and dedicated image search, where available \cite{braun2024defame}.
 BeautifulSoup is used to scrape and normalise retrieved pages before they are passed to the MLLM.

 We adopt the configuration where DEFAME acts as a pre-processing step and HAMMER is applied to residual cases.
 The motivation is twofold.
 First, DEFAME is designed to capture a broad range of misinformation phenomena by reasoning over external evidence, including fully fabricated or globally false claims for which no local manipulation is required.
 Second, preliminary experiments where DEFAME is applied to DGM$^4$ samples show that it performs reliably when it refutes a claim (it never refuted truly pristine samples) but struggles with subtle local manipulations, especially in free-tool settings.
 This suggests that its refuted predictions can be trusted as strong global signals, while additional local analysis is beneficial for uncertain or apparently supported cases.